Lucretiel/shargparse/README.md

 Usage
 =====

-The basic usage of pyparse is very simple.
+The basic usage of shargparse is very simple.
 Call the script with your scripts arguments exactly as you received them, and pipe into it the argparse configuration you want to use.
 The script will exit with a 0 return code if it successfully parses the arguments and is ready to return them, and a 10 if an